 Is Resurfacing Safe In Women?

 Yes.
-The results are now superior to hip replacement.
+Durability is equal to men in the last 10 years.
 Early data from many centers indicated that women had a higher risk of failure due to femoral neck fracture, failure of acetabular ingrowth and adverse metal wear related failure (AWRF) than men did.
-I have now solved all of these problems.
-Femoral neck fractures are rare (1 in the last 2000 cases).
+I have data to show that I have solved all of these problems at least 10 years ago.
+Ten-year implant survivorship in women is now 99%; it is now equal to that in men.
+Femoral neck fractures are rare (0.2%).
 A trispike acetabular component introduced in 2007 has eliminated the acetabular component failures in deformed dysplasia sockets (90% of dysplasia occurs in women).
-New knowledge about proper acetabular component positioning has allowed us to implant acetabular components to avoid AWRF (no new cases since 2008).
-The failure rate in women is now approaching the same low rate traditionally seen in young men.
+Understanding proper acetabular component positioning has allowed us to implant acetabular components to avoid AWRF (no new cases since 2009).

 Solving the Problems of Revision Failed Resurfacings